20+ Ways To Use Pimento Cheese At Breakfast, Lunch & Dinner

 Soon after World War I, southern farmers began growing pimentos.
 Locals mixed the canned domestic pimentos with grated Cheddar instead of cream cheese, which was then less available in the southern states.

-In the South, pimento cheese remains a choice on tea room menus, sliced into triangles; and as finger sandwich with cocktails.
+In the South, pimento cheese remains a choice on tea room menus, sliced into triangles; and as a finger sandwich with cocktails.

 Commercial brands of pimento cheese can be found in most supermarkets, to be spread on crackers at home.
 Every home cook has his or her favorite recipe.